ciceksepetitech/eventransit/README.md

 # EvenTransit

-EvenTransit is a solution which transfers events into relevant service(s) in a distributed way.
-Distributed messages handled by built in RabbitMQ implementation.
+EvenTransit is a production-ready solution that transfers events into relevant service(s) in a distributed way.
+Distributed messages are handled by built-in RabbitMQ implementation.

 ## Highlights
 - Language agnostic way to implement distributed messaging.
 Best fit for microservices.